-There are a couple of points to take into account to ask a successful miracle question:
+There are a couple of points to consider to be able to ask a successful miracle question:

-- Before asking the miracle question it is, however, important to have clarified which personal challenges should miraculously disappear in the miracle.
-We are not changing the market or customer preferences or all of a sudden finding 1.000.000 euros on our account.
-Rather we can make personal limitations, fears, shortcomings disappear and e.g. imagine how a sales meeting goes if the nervousness has disappeared over night.
-The miracle should focus on what the focus-person does differently rather than on how others or the environment have changed. - For some people the question becomes too playful and the question can be downscaled to imagining that e.g. the sales meeting has just been concluded and it went perfect, your

-- difficulties were not at all present, what happened, what did you notice? - Speak in present tense and not in the future tense.
+- Before asking the miracle question, it isimportant to clarify which personal challenges should miraculously disappear.
+It is not about changing the market or customer preferences, or all of a sudden finding a million euros in our account.
+Rather we can make personal limitations, fears or shortcomings disappear e.g. imagine how a sales meeting would go if the nervousness had disappeared overnight.
+The miracle should focus on what the focus-person does differently rather than on how others or the environment change. - For some people the question becomes too playful and the question can be downscaled to imagining that e.g. the sales meeting has just been concluded and it went perfect, your difficulties were not at all present, what happened, what did you notice? - Speak in present tense and not in the future tense.
 The miracle has happened, and how are things now, or in case of the sales meeting, what happened and how do you feel now. - Talk about the presence of the positive rather than the absence of the negative.
 So what is there instead of e.g. the nervousness? - Ask a lot of follow-up questions to explore actions, thoughts and feelings that are different, when the problem is absent.